Objective: Students will learn a brief history about the Rosary, the meaning behind the devotion, and the profound mysteries surrounding it.

 Free Resources and tools for students, parents, and teachers.
 We’re working hard to ensure that Catholic Online School empowers teachers of all kinds to better understand what their children or students are up to and how best to help them.

-Deacon Fournier is a graduate of the Franciscan University of Steubenville (Theology and Philosophy, BA), the John Paul II Institute of the Lateran University (Theology of Marriage and Family, MTS), and the University of Pittsburgh School of Law (JD).
-He is working toward the PhD in Moral Theology at the Catholic University of America and is focusing on the teaching of St. John Paul II.
+Deacon Fournier is a graduate of the Franciscan University of Steubenville (Theology and Philosophy, BA), the John Paul II Institute of the Lateran University (Theology of Marriage and Family, MTS), the Catholic University of America (Masters in Philosophy, Moral Theology) and the University of Pittsburgh School of Law (JD).
+He is working toward the Th.D. in Moral Theology, focusing on the teaching of St. John Paul II.

 He also holds honorary Doctorates in Humane letters and Divinity (LLD, DD) The Social Teaching of the Christian Church is a division of Moral Theology.
 Fournier has spent his life and work – in the public square and in ministry – offering authentic, classical and biblically faithful Christian Social Teaching available as leaven to be used for the renewal of human culture.